-#211 World Views: Connections Between the Ancient and Modern Grade 9 one unit, one year This course covers the political, social and intellectual development of the ancient world.
+#211 World Views: Connections Between the Ancient and Modern

+This course covers the political, social and intellectual development of the ancient world.
 Particular emphasis is on Pre-History, India, China, Greece, Rome and the rise of Islam.
 Students focus on essay writing, research, and interpretation of primary sources.
 The course focuses on themes throughout our study that relate the material to modern day.
 Emphasis is on skill development in writing, graph and chart interpretation, primary source analysis, media literacy, research and oral presentation.